 CENTURY-OLD OYSTER SHACK BECOMES AN ART GALLERY

-The Frying Pan Gallery was opened in 2009 in a 100 year old oyster shack on Wellfleet Harbor that had previously been boarded up for over 50 years.
+The Frying Pan Gallery opened in 2009 in a 100+ year old oyster shack on Wellfleet Harbor that had been boarded up for decades.

 SWAIN FAMILY CREATES WELCOMING ART SPACE IN WELLFLEET HARBOR

-Along with their 3 kids, Lucy, Jessie, and Stanley, the Swain family share a passion for great local art as well as the Cape's unique ocean community and its inhabitants, both on land and sea.
+Along with their 3 kids, Lucy, Jessie, and Stanley, the Swain family share a passion for the Cape's unique ocean community and its inhabitants, on land and sea.

-Many people followed the family's trip in 2017-18, when they lived on their 41' sailboat Flying Fish, and shared their adventures from Cape Cod to the bottom of the Bahamas and back, collecting data and raising awareness about ocean plastics along the way.
+Many people followed the family's trip in 2017-18, when they lived aboard their 41' sailboat, Flying Fish, and shared their adventures from Cape Cod to the bottom of the Bahamas and back, collecting data and raising awareness about ocean plastics along the way.